b-cubed-eu/documentation/pages/occurrence-cubes.md

 A species could be well represented for a certain year and grid cell not because it is particularly established there, but because it was observed more (e.g. as result of a bioblitz or because it is a rare species observers seek out).
 To compensate for this sampling bias, it is important to know the sampling effort.
 For most cases, direct measures of sampling effort are not available, so one must rely on proxy measures to indicate sampling bias/effort.

-An easy metric is the total number of occurrences for a “target group” (Botella et al. 2020, de Beer et al. 2023), a group at a higher taxonomic rank than the focal taxon.
+An easy metric is the total number of occurrences for a “target group” ([Botella et al. 2020][Botella_2020], [de Beer et al. 2023][debeer_2023]), a group at a higher taxonomic rank than the focal taxon.
 To avoid confusion with the term “group” as defined in [Dimensions](#dimensions), we will refer to this as “higher taxon”.
 For example, the higher taxon for the focal taxon _Vanessa atalanta_ could be the genus _Vanessa_, the family _Nymphalidae_, the order _Lepidoptera_, the class _Insecta_, the phylum _Arthropoda_ or the kingdom _Animalia_.
 It allows to calculate a relative occurrence count (i.e. the occurrence count of the focal taxon divided by the occurrence count of the higher taxon).
-See GBIF Secretariat (2018) for an implementation that makes use of this to show relative observation trends.
+See [GBIF Secretariat (2018)][gbif_2018] for an implementation that makes use of this to show relative observation trends.
 In addition to the number of occurrences, the number of days the higher taxon was observed and/or the number of observers that observed the higher taxon could also be provided.

 1. The target occurrence count SHOULD be included per group to facilitate assessing sampling bias.
 2. This measure MUST be an integer value expressing the number of occurrences within a group (see [Table 8](#example-target-occurrence-counts)).
 Note that by dividing the occurrence count by the target occurrence count, one can calculate a relative count.